How to Upcycle Button-Up Shirts for Quality Fabric – A DIY Guide

 I love transforming things!
 There is something so fun about taking an item that is normally used for one thing and using it for another purpose.

-Taking a wool sweater, felting it down and making mittens from them.
-The sweater was originally used as clothing to keep you warm, and the new product is still clothing, but now it is used to keep your hands warm.
-Another example would be to take a piece of furniture and changing the paint color or even altering its size or shape.
+• Taking a wool sweater, felting it down and making mittens from them.
+The sweater was originally designed to keep you warm, and the new product is still clothing, but it is now used to keep your hands warm.

 Repurposing is simply using a product to serve another purpose.
 Some examples include:

-• Tin bucket as a plant pot
+• A tin bucket as a plant pot

 • Using a metal garden rake to hang jewelry on.